Social Investment Agency: Mandate and leadership

 The responsible minister is the Minister for Social Investment, Nicola Willis.
-Andrew Coster is the agency's chief executive.
+The agency's chief executive position is vacant after Andrew Coster resigned in December 2025.
 The agency is headed by a board known as the Social Investment Board, which oversees its program.
 The board members include former Secretary to the Treasury Graham Scott, former New Zealand Labour Party president and former Howard League chief executive Mike Williams, and former Minister for Māori Development Te Ururoa Flavell.

 The agency defines its social investment approach as using data and evidence to understand people's needs; establishing clear, measurable goals and focusing on effective strategies; measuring and comparing service effectiveness using a informed decision-making approach; and empowering local providers to deliver services to their communities.
 The agency's work will also be supported by a Social Investment Fund, expected to come into operation by 2025.

 List of ministers for social investment

 The following ministers have held the office of Minister for Social Investment.